benjaminwilcox/ghidra-server-iac/README.md

 **Ghidra port unreachable**

 - Ensure Security Group allows **TCP 13100** from your client IP(s).
-- Check the service: `sudo systemctl status ghidra-server` and `sudo docker logs ghidra-server`.
+- Check to see if the server is running properly: `sudo docker ps` and `sudo docker logs ghidra-server`.

 **AMI not found**